LISE-B26/pylabcontrol/docs/source/importing_into_gui.rst

 5. Select the .b26 file from the right directory on the computer, and drag the resulting instrument or script from the right panel to the left panel.
 6. Press "ok".
 The resulting Script or Instrument should be imported into the GUI

+Note that when you import a Script, all of the requisite instruments and subscripts will also be uploaded.